vvision/FrameRain/README.md

 * /deleteselection		GET			Delete a selection idSelection

+* /getselection			GET 		Retrieve videos of a given selection idSelection

 * /selections					GET			Return the list of the selections (from directory selections; 1 file = 1 selection)